 Certified HUG Trainers

-Barbara Hotelling, MSN, NP, IBCLC, CHT has worked as a postpartum home visiting nurse, nursing instructor, doula and childbirth educator for decades.
+bara Hotelling, MSN, Woman's Health Nurse Practitioner, IBCLC, CHT, has worked as a postpartum home visiting nurse, nursing instructor, doula and childbirth educator for decades.
 She has published in numerous peer-reviewed journals and spoken internationally on issues related to providing evidence based birth and parenting care.
-Barbara has served the birthing community as president of Lamaze and DONA, and CIMS site evaluator.
+Barbara has served the birthing community as president of Lamaze and DONA, and as a CIMS site evaluator.
 She has been honored by Sigma Theta Tau International Honor Society of Nursing (2006), Nurses’ Education Funds Scholarship (2005), Mother-Friendly Nurse Recognition-ANACS (2003), Elisabeth Bing Award-Lamaze International (1998), Who's Who in American Nursing (1996), and Who's Who in American Women (1996).
-She is currently a clinical instructor at Duke University School of Nursing.
+She is currently a clinical instructor at Duke University School of Nursing, where she was named the "Clinical Instructor of the Year"!
+(2014).
 Contact Barbara at firstname.lastname@example.org.

-HUG Your Baby International
+HUG Your Baby International Country Representatives

-Program Director of HUG for IRAN
+Iran's Program Director of HUG Your Baby:

-Maryam Mozafarinia, RN, MSN became the first Certified HUG Teacher in Iran.
+Maryam Mozafarinia, RN, MSN, (see photo above) became the first Certified HUG Teacher in Iran.
 She translated The HUG materials into Farsi and published research on using The HUG to teach fathers of infants in a NICU.
-In the process she developed the "HUG for Iran" (www.hugforiran).
-While living in Canada, she attends HUG trainings in the USA via Skype and serves as HUG Research Advisor.
+In the process she developed the HUG for Iran website.
+She works as a NICU nurse and serves as HUG's Research Advisor.